Bioforest-project/inventories/r/README.md

 # R
-Sylvain Schmitt -

 Oct 16, 2024

-This folder will contains all R scriptswith R functions for all analyses .
-In particular:
+This folder contains all R functions used in the analyses.

+- `taper`: taper correction function from Cushman et al. 2014

-- `...`
+- …

 ``` r
 fs::dir_tree()